-There is also data for 2001-2003 concerning the nature of innovation by Australian contractors employing five or more people, and how that compares to other Australian industries.

-Thirty-one percent of Australian contractors had innovation activity of some type (technical or managerial), while the comparative figure for businesses across the Australian economy was slightly higher at 35%.
+There is also data over the same period concerning the nature of innovation by Australian contractors employing five or more people and how that compares to other Australian industries.
+This shows that 31% of Australian contractors had innovation activity of some type (technical or managerial) over the period, while the comparative figure for businesses across the Australian economy was slightly higher at 35%.